|Official internet-portal of St. Petersburg, cultural capital of Russia|

 |Petersburg CITY / Guide to St. Petersburg, Russia||http://petersburgcity.com|

-In the new Vitebsky railway station in southern St. Petersburg, smartly dressed men and women rush about to catch their trains.
-The women look elegant in their fabulous evening gowns, which are puffed up and back-weighted in the latest 1850s fashion.
-Excitement is running high and everyone is preparing themselves for the short train ride to a grand evening of world-class music and dancing.
+Back then, in the new Vitebsky railway station in southern St. Petersburg, smartly dressed men and women rushed about to catch their trains.
+The women looked elegant in their fabulous evening gowns, puffed up and back-weighted in the latest 1850s fashion.
+Excitement ran high and everyone was preparing themselves for the short train ride to a grand evening of world-class music and dancing.

 Johann Strauss, Jr. arrived in St. Petersburg at the start of an exciting new era in Russia.
 It was 1856 and the new tsar, Alexander II, had just announced the end of the Crimean War and promised new economic reforms and modern advances, including expansion of the nation’s railway lines.

 On Oct.
-10 1837, Russia’s first railway was inuagurated, running from St. Petersburg to Pavlovsk, a royal palace.
-The train station at Pavlovsk was nothing less than royal Russian extravagence, recalling London’s Vauxhall Pleasure Gardens — giving rise to the Russian word vokzal — a train station.
+10 1837, Russia’s first railway was inaugurated, running from St. Petersburg to Pavlovsk, a royal palace.
+The train station at Pavlovsk was nothing less than royal Russian extravagance, recalling London’s Vauxhall Pleasure Gardens — giving rise to the Russian word vokzal — a train station.

 Some years after its construction, the Russian railway company invited Strauss Jr. — the scion of an Austrian dynasty of composers — to play at the station.
 He arrived with a 26-man orchestra and played his first concert on May 6, 1856.
 And so began St. Petersburg’s 11 seasons of Strauss.